 MAINE COUNCIL OF CHURCHES, with administrative headquarters on the 2nd floor of the Church House, since 2011.

 NOSOTROS–WE THE PEOPLE, an English as a 2nd language and radio/TV production office for the Hispanic community, on the 2nd floor of the Church House, since 2013.

-Williston-Immanuel United Church is also the venue for several 12-step programs each week, series of personal music lessons, the frequent choral rehearsal space for various, Portland-area, performing groups, numerous concerts, and an annual jazz-camp-for-youth in the summer.
-Historically, Portland's WAYSIDE COMMUNITY MEALS and many cooperative programs with the PARKSIDE NEIGHBORHOOD ASSN, began or were catapulted into existence through years of support from Williston-Immanuel United Church.
+Williston-Immanuel United Church is also the venue for a series of personal music lessons, the frequent choral rehearsal space for various, Portland-area, performing groups, numerous concerts, and an annual jazz-camp-for-youth in the summer.
+Historically, Portland's WAYSIDE COMMUNITY MEALS and many cooperative programs with the PARKSIDE NEIGHBORHOOD ASSOCIATION, began or were catapulted into existence through years of support from Williston-Immanuel United Church.
 Collectively through the years these programs have touched or continue to uplift thousands of people with vital, outreach ministries.
 And this is why Williston-Immanuel considers using the Church space to be "very good stewardship," …the way the Church's forebears would have wanted.